 Essentially, the Bible expresses itself as a repository of words of God and men.
 On the one hand, as the magna carta of the universe of human existence, on the other, as an observatory of the ordinary sense of this same experience.
 Besides that, the exercise of translation of the Holy Scriptures has become a religious, spiritual and cultural corpus, whose multiple processes either partake or influence the cultural traditions of each people.
 As an inseparable book from the foundations of Portugal, this is the book the Portuguese “carried” to the four corners of the world – a people who knew how to “reinvigorate” the universal character trait of the Bible – initiating this destiny of globalization, which so deeply marked the “Lusitanian soul”.

-In 2019, we celebrate the 200th anniversary of the first edition of the complete Bible in its oldest Portuguese translation (London, 1819), made in the seventeenth century by the “unknown illustrious” João Ferreira d’Almeida.
+In 2019, we celebrated the 200th anniversary of the first edition of the complete Bible in its oldest Portuguese translation (London, 1819), made in the seventeenth century by the “unknown illustrious” João Ferreira d’Almeida.
 Regarding the Bible, in the language of our affections, the translation of João d’Almeida has been considered, by some, as “a vocabulary treasure”, and considered by others both as “a landmark of culture and Portuguese language”.
 However, this work has remained in a cultural clandestinity, which has hidden the merit and prestige recognized by most scholars.

 Removing from the shadow and forgetfulness the biblical legacy in the intellectual, artistic and cultural journey in the Portuguese society, within the framework of this bicentenary, the International Congress THE BIBLE IN WESTERN CULTURE: MILLENNIA OF CIVILIZATION intends to present a compilation of critical analyzes on the relevance of the Bible as a cultural “good”, the relevance of the “places” it occupies in the construction of the Lusitanian culture and society, the universe of translation and edition of the sacred texts of Christianity.
 In a scientific dissection of the Bible, through the crossing of the sciences, in their specifications, we will proceed to the identification of determinant paradigms in the construction of cultural identity(s).